cloudmesh-community/book/chapters/msg/avro.md

 The code does the following:

 * Imports required modules
-* Use *DatafileReader* to read the serilaized data file *students.avro*, it is an iterator
+* Use *DatafileReader* to read the serialized data file *students.avro*, it is an iterator
 * Returns the data in a python dict